Uyghur language study at the Department of Central Eurasian Studies (CEUS)

 Indiana is the only university in the U.S. that offers three levels of Uyghur: two semesters each of introductory, intermediate, and advanced.
 Small classes, individual attention, a friendly and fun atmosphere, interesting teaching materials, scholarship opportunities for future study and research abroad will help you to learn this unique language.

-Uyghur language learning as part of the CEUS minor
+Uyghur language learning as part of the CEUS Undergraduate Major and Minor

 Why study Uyghur?